TheBeachLab/selfhosted/README.md

 ### Web Interface

 If you want to go to something like <https://git.beachlab.org> and have a simple web frontend of your repos keep reading.
 There are [a number of options](https://git.wiki.kernel.org/index.php/Interfaces,_frontends,_and_tools#Web_Interfaces), I use [gitweb](https://git.wiki.kernel.org/index.php/Gitweb) `sudo apt install gitweb fcgiwrap`.
-The main config file is `/etc/gitweb.conf` and change:
+The main config file is `/etc/gitweb.conf`.
+Make sure you only list public repos:

-`$projectroot = "/var/www/git.beachlab.org/";`
+`$projectroot = "/var/www/git.beachlab.org/public/";`

 Create a new site in `/etc/nginx/sites-available/git.beachlab.org`: